Table of Contents

 How does it work?

+The Environmental Cost feature requires the following product-level details to generate regulation-compliant Eco Scores.
 If one of the mandatory parameters is missing, an Eco-score cannot be generated and an error message will pop on the screen.

 Before calculating the Eco Score, the platform will prompt you to confirm if the weight is customized.
 The fields listed above are all available in the bulk upload template, or you can manually enter them into PIC during import.